Xerozzz/aws/README.md

 # aws
-A repo of AWS scripts and guides that I created for my use.
+A repo of AWS scripts, blogs and guides that I created for my reference.
 Feel free to use them!